awsdocs/amazon-workspaces-user-guide/doc_source/amazon-workspaces-ipad-client.md

 ## Swiftpoint GT Mouse<a name="ipad_gt_mouse"></a>

-You can use the [Swiftpoint GT mouse](https://www.swiftpoint.com/product/swiftpoint-gt-mouse-2/) on an iPad WorkSpace\.
+You can use the [Swiftpoint GT mouse](https://www.swiftpoint.com/product/swiftpoint-gt-mouse-2/) on an iPad to interact with your WorkSpace\.
 To do so, before you launch the Amazon WorkSpaces iPad client application, enable Bluetooth on your iPad and pair the GT mouse with your iPad \(the GT mouse should pair automatically\)\.
-To check the connection status of the GT mouse and your iPad client, display the radial menu, and tap **Connection Status**\.
+To connect the GT mouse and your iPad client, display the radial menu, and tap **Settings**\.
+For **SwiftPoint GT Mouse**, choose **Connect**\.

 ## Disconnect<a name="ipad_disconnect"></a>

 To disconnect the iPad client, display the radial menu, tap the disconnect icon, and tap **Disconnect**\.
 You can also log off of the WorkSpace, which disconnects the client\.

+## Clipboard Redirection<a name="ipad_clipboard_redirection"></a>

+The clipboard supports copy and paste of text and HTML content only\.

 ## Release Notes<a name="ipad-release-notes"></a>